This page sets out how South Cambridgeshire District Council manages and responds to customer comments, compliments and complaints.

 Reporting complaints and compliments

-Complaints handling performance and key learning points will be reported to the our management team and Portfolio Holder on a quarterly basis.
+Complaints handling performance and key learning points will be reported to our management team and Portfolio Holder on a quarterly basis.

 These reports include the following quantitative data: